 Weeks later, after heavy flirting, I finally agreed to go out with him.
-The LTR was still hanging on by a thread, and you knew this and liked to tease me about this.
+The LTR had just ended, and you knew this and liked to tease me about this.
 ‘What would your boyfriend do if he knew you were out to dinner with me?’ you asked.
 ‘He’s not my boyfriend.’
 I’d reply.
 “So it’s OK if I kiss you?” as you lean over to do just that.
 ‘Oh that’s definitely OK’ I replied as I kissed you back.
 In that moment, I fall in lust.
 It’s everything I’d hoped it might be and more, and it was so incredibly different than before.

-Two days later, I finally end the LTR, and that weekend we were back together for another hot sultry summer night.
+Two days later, we were back together for another hot, sultry summer night.
 We drove down to the river, and open the moon roof of the car.
 I crawl on top of you and we kiss, and occasionally, I stick my head out of the moon roof for a literal breath of fresh air.

 “Come home with me” you implore.
 “I can’t do that.
 I have work in the morning” I try to explain, but you interrupt.
 “No, no, my darling Micaela.
 Come home with me to Cartago.”
 “To Costa Rica?”
 I ask.
 “Yes, mi amor.
 To Costa Rica.
 You will love it there.”

 Suddenly, I can’t breathe.
 It’s as if all the air is sucked out of me.
 Despite the 80 degree temperature and near 100% humidity, I am shivering.
 Even the heady combination of tequila, salt, and sweat can’t shake this chill.
 Although the full moon is nearly as bright as the sun, everything in my world has gone dark.
 All I can hear is the sound of my own heartbeat echoing in my ears.